AzaharSK/codingPanda/cppTute/cpp-pilot.md

 Easily Define Game rule

-create funcationalites of Player
+Create funcationalites of Player

-and specialization like  Batsman , hit() run()
+Specialization like  Batsman , hit() run()

 # C++ is more secure than C